RNA-VT/DeviceCommander/readme.md

   GOFIRE_MASTER Set to true to let this node take on the master role if a master cannot be reached (Default: false) GOFIRE_MASTER_HOST Master service hostname (Default: 127.0.0.1) GOFIRE_MASTER_PORT Master service port (Default: 8000)
+	GOFIRE_MOCK_GPIO Activates mock mode for all io modules (Default: true) MICROCONTORLLER_LIMIT sets the maximum number of devices this cluster can accept (Default: 255)

 ## Example Start